Tackling isolation and loneliness through transport-led interventions

 Research & Need for Interventions

 Govtech Catalyst funded research conducted by You.
 Smart.
 Thing. confirmed that improving transport connections in and between rural areas, for these specific demographics, has the potential to deliver a higher percentage of positive socio-economic outcomes than investment elsewhere.
-Examples addressed in this report include:
+Examples addressed in the research included:

 • reducing demands on state-funded social and secondary care;